-In recent years, Pay per click advertising to become more complex and competitive which means, online marketers need to optimise their game to rank their Ads.
+In recent years, Pay per click advertising to become more complex and competitive which means, online marketers need to optimize their games to rank their Ads.

 It takes a combination of various inputs and factors to actually profit from Pay per click advertising while dramatically lowering the cost per click on campaigns.

 Several digital marketers struggle to get their CPC to earn high ROI on their campaigns.
-The solutions to this are understanding how the cost per click works.
+The solution to this is understanding how the cost per click works.

 In this blog post, we are going to explain Cost Per Click advertising thoroughly including all the strategies you need to implement and manage a successful CPC or PPC campaign.